 Figure 2.
-Median daily streamflow values for the USGS stream gage station Clark Fork River at Galen (2017present).
-Note the large number of days flows exceeded the long term median daily value (i.e. the blue line is higher than the black line).
-Beginning in 2017, the Clark Fork River gage at Galen has seen annual peak flows well over the long term average of 460 cubic feet per second (cfs).
+Median daily streamflow values for the USGS stream gage station Clark Fork River at Galen (2017-present).
+Note the large number of days flows exceeded the long term median daily value between 2017 and 2020 (i.e. the blue line is higher than the black line).
+After 4 years of above average flow conditions, 2021 saw below average flows (some of the lowest flows experienced in 20 years).

 After several years of photo documenting avulsion events on a limited scale, Montana, Fish, Wildlife, and Parks and the CFC partnered to complete a comprehensive slicken risk assessment in the summer of 2020 along the un-remediated phases of the upper Clark Fork River above Deer Lodge.
-The slicken assessment involved documenting the location and relative risk of all the major slickens proximate to the Clark Fork River and was completed over a series of days in May and June 2020 (see Table 1).
-The report below presents the findings of this 2020 assessment.
+This slicken risk assessment was extended to the unremediated phases of the Clark Fork River between Grant-Kohrs Ranch and the Little Blackfoot River in 2021.
+The slicken assessment involved documenting the location and relative risk of all the major slickens proximate to the Clark Fork River and was conducted in the months of May and June (see Appendix A for additional methodologies).
+The report below presents the findings of both the 2020 and 2021 assessment.